kirei/wpa-psk-roller/README.md

 # wpa-psk-roller for ArubaOS

-This is small utility to generate and configure a random WPA PSK for ArubaOS.
+This is small utility, written in Python3, to generate and configure a random WPA PSK for ArubaOS.

 The configuration file contains WLC configuration, output configuration and a  wordlist used for generating the PSK.